meilerlab/PTMPrediction/README.md

 # PTMPrediction
 Supplementary scripts for the paper "Combining machine learning with structure-based protein design to predict and engineer post-translational modifications of protein therapeutics"
+## Rosetta documentation
+Documentation for the Rosetta SimpleMetric can be found at https://www.rosettacommons.org/docs/latest/PTMPredictionMetric.
 ## Setup
 A conda build with the required libraries can be created with `build_conda.sh`.
 ## Training